-Fed stops big banks from buying back stock, paying dividends
+Fed stops big banks from buying back stock, caps dividends

 The Fed’s worst case scenario, a double-dip recession, would have caused roughly a quarter of all the biggest banks to breach their minimum capital requirements.
 This scenario would show the U.S. economy contracting by 37.5% on an annualized basis and start to recover through the summer, but a second outbreak of infections would cause the U.S. economy to slip back into recession.

+While their losses would be astronomical, all the banks survive under the Fed’s tests.

-The Fed, as part of its announcement, also said it would suspend the banks from buying back their own shares at least until Sept.
+The Fed said it was taking actions to “ensure large banks remain resilient” in the face of the pandemic, including stopping the banks from buying back their own shares at least until Sept.
 30. Some banks were already doing this, but those voluntary limits would come to an end in the next two weeks.

-Further the Fed is capping these banks from paying dividends and requiring each bank to revisit their long-term capital plans.
+The Fed is also barring banks from increasing their dividends and banks will be further limited in their dividend payments based on recent income.
+Each bank will also be required to revisit its long-term capital plans.

-“Today’s actions by the board to preserve the high levels of capital in the U.S. banking system are an acknowledgement of both the strength of our largest banks as well as the high degree of uncertainty we face,:” said Federal Reserve Vice Chair Randal Quarles, in a statement.
+“Today’s actions by the board to preserve the high levels of capital in the U.S. banking system are an acknowledgement of both the strength of our largest banks as well as the high degree of uncertainty we face,” said Federal Reserve Vice Chair Randal Quarles, in a statement.

+The Fed’s actions comes even as Chair Jerome Powell has noted in recent weeks that U.S. banks are generally in much better shape than they were in the 2007-2008 financial crisis, when they were saddled with hundreds of billions of dollars in bad housing debt.
+The Fed has also bought roughly $2.1 trillion of Treasurys and mortgage-backed securities since the pandemic intensified in March.
+That has flooded many short-term lending markets with cash, making it easier for many banks to borrow.

+The Fed’s tests reflected the same uncertainty surrounding the coronavirus pandemic.
+The deep drops in economic output and a staggeringly high unemployment rate were just the Fed’s best guesses on how badly the pandemic could impact the nation’s banking system.
+It also did not take into account any sort of action from Congress or the White House, which has already happened in the form of a massive stimulus bill.